yohman/pfhp/README.md

 ## Thoughts

 Visualizing history through interactive platforms adds dimensions that are not possible to experience through traditional interfaces.
-XaViz brings several of these new dimensions to the forefront.
+XaViz brings these dimensions to the forefront.

 - the mini-timeline
 - comparative longitudinal snapshots